 The mouse pad comes with a transparent plastic sheet that acts almost like a front cover to the mouse pad.
-Slip a small document, business card or picture under the sheet and its held in place while you move the scanner over the mouse pad, for more stable use.
-Click the Scan button and you are presented with a familiar looking preview page, where you can select the true area of the document you want for the final scan.
+Slip a small document, business card, or picture under the sheet, and it’s held in place while you move the scanner over the mouse pad, for more stable use.
+Click the Scan button, and you are presented with a familiar-looking preview page, where you can select the true area of the document you want for the final scan.
 It’s that simple.

 It should be said, there is a bit of a learning curve.
-Reading the Quick Start guide helps a too, with some great tips.
+Reading the Quick Start guide helps too, with some great tips.
 It’s easy to accidentally cancel a scan if you’re scanning pages of a book.
 But there’s a tip for that.
 Sometimes edges of images can be difficult where part of the mouse’s underside optical camera is off the page, which can cancel a scan.
 There’s a tip for that too.
-So, practice makes perfect and the guide is a must.
-Without I would have a bundle of unscannable nerves.
+So, practice makes perfect, and the guide is a must.
+Without it, I would have a bundle of unscannable nerves.

 Bottom Line: The LG LSM-100 Mouse Scanner is a great first step.
-There are an endless amount ways to make use of the features.
+There are endless amount ways to make use of the features.
 It won’t replace a mid-range vanilla scanner.
-But its great on the go and a fabulous way for businesses to scan biz cards at trade shows and the like.
+But it’s great on the go and a fabulous way for businesses to scan biz cards at trade shows and the like.